Le Moyne Dolphins

-The Le Moyne Dolphins are the athletic teams that represent Le Moyne College, located in DeWitt, New York, in NCAA Division II intercollegiate sporting competitions.
-The Dolphins compete as members of Northeast-10 Conference.
-Le Moyne has been a member of the NE-10 since 1996.
+The Le Moyne Dolphins are the athletic teams that represent Le Moyne College, located in DeWitt, New York, in NCAA Division I intercollegiate sporting competitions.
+The Dolphins compete as members of the NEC (historically known as the Northeast Conference).
+Le Moyne had been a member of the NCAA Division II Northeast-10 Conference since 1996.
+Following the 2022–23 academic year, Le Moyne began the transition to NCAA Division I as a new member of the NEC.